rchampieux/diy-documentation/docs/mt_schema_v2.md

 # Metrics Toolkit Descriptive Schema V2.0
 ## Overview

 Version 2.0 of the Metrics Toolkit Descriptive Schema was implemented in 2022.
-The new schema is intended to provide a clear overview of each metric in a manner that prioritizes essential information for understand and usage.
+The new schema is intended to provide a clear overview of each metric in a way that prioritizes essential information for understanding and usage.
 ## Fields
 All metric descriptions contain the following fields.

 **What it is**: Briefly and simply describes the metric